esuleman/TFTutorials/README.md

 ## Downloading the TensorFlow Models Repository

 Before starting ensure you have a Python version between 3.5 - 3.8.7.
+This tutorial is written in a bash terminal.

 In terminal, execute the following two commands.